Catherine Wolfram

 She previously served as the Cora Jane Flood Professor of Business Administration at the Haas School of Business at UC Berkeley.

 From March 2021 to October 2022, she served as the Deputy Assistant Secretary for Climate and Energy Economics at the U.S. Treasury, while on leave from UC Berkeley.
+Since March 2025, Wolfram has served on the COP30 Ad Hoc Council of Economists and chaired a working group on climate coalitions.

-Before leaving for government service, she was the Program Director of the National Bureau of Economic Research's Environment and Energy Economics Program and a research affiliate at the Energy Institute at Haas.
+Before leaving for government service, she was the Program Director of the National Bureau of Economic Research's Environment and Energy Economics Program and a Research Affiliate at the Energy Institute at Haas.
 Before joining the faculty at UC Berkeley, she was an Assistant Professor of Economics at Harvard.

-She received a PhD in Economics from MIT in 1996 and an AB from Harvard in 1989.
+She received a PhD in economics from MIT in 1996 and an AB from Harvard in 1989.

 Honors